Ruin problems for risk processes with dependent phase-type claims: Risk process with multivariate phase-type claims

 Finally, we take $x=0$ in the last equality.
 As $\Phitet(0) = I$ and $\Phitet'(0) = \Utet$, it yields \eqref{EQ_Utet}.
 Equations \eqref{EQ_PSItet1} and \eqref{EQ_PSItet2} are obtained by injecting \eqref{EQ_Utet} in \eqref{A1}. \end{proof}

-Once the blocks of $\Utet$ are known, the blocks of its exponential $\Phitet(x)$ can be computed efficiently using the special structure of $\Utet$ by following for instance Kressner \textit{et al.} \cite{Kressner} where the authors propose an efficient incremental procedure to compute the (block-triangular) square matrix constituted by the first $n$ block lines and columns of $e^{\Utet x}$, from the (previously obtained) square matrix constituted by the first $n-1$ block lines and columns of $e^{\Utet x}$.
+{Thanks to block subdivision \eqref{structure_PSI}, the dimensions of the matrices that must be repeatedly inverted to numerically compute the matrix P in the above procedure are equal to the dimensions of the blocks $A_{\ell}$.
+In most practical cases, these matrices $A_{\ell}$ have moderate size or can be assumed to have a special structure that can be exploited to decrease the computational cost of their inversion.
+The various blocks of $\Utet$ are easily computed from Equation \eqref{EQ_Utet}.
+Once these blocks are known, the blocks of the exponential matrix $\Phitet(x)$ can be computed efficiently using the special structure of $\Utet$ by following for instance Kressner \textit{et al.} \cite{Kressner} where the authors propose an efficient incremental procedure to compute the (block-triangular) square matrix constituted by the first $n$ block lines and columns of $e^{\Utet x}$, from the (previously obtained) square matrix constituted by the first $n-1$ block lines and columns of $e^{\Utet x}$.}

 {\bf Particular case where $A_k = A$ and $D_k=D$ for all $k\ge 1$.} In this case, $Y_k \sim \mathrm{PH}(\bm{\gamma}_k,A)$ where $\bm{\gamma}_k = \bm{\alpha} [(-A)^{-1}D]^{k-1}$.
 In other words, the claim sizes have the same distribution as the inter-arrival times in a Markov arrival process of parameters $(\bm{\alpha},A,D)$ (see Neuts \cite{neuts1979versatile}).
 From Proposition \ref{prop_cov},